Our Nurture Group, The Dragons, was named by our first cohort in 2015. The aspiration is that all our Dragons, different as they are, can fly high!

 Nurture Groups were first conceived in the 1970s by Marjorie Boxall, an educational psychologist in London.
 She had identified that a lack of early-years social and emotional experiences meant that some young people were unable to meet the expectations of mainstream school.
 She drew upon John Bowlby’s work on Attachment Theory and Abraham Maslow’s work to inform the concept of the Nurture Group.

-The Dragons Nurture Group is a time-limited group intervention to support students with transition from primary to high school.
-The small group environment nurtures a strong relationship between the student and teacher akin to a primary school, whilst guiding them through the routines and expectations of a high school.
-It is a safe stepping stone, with classes taking place in 'the Den'.
+It provides time-limited group intervention to support students with transition from primary to high school.
+The small group environment nurtures a strong relationship between the student and teacher, akin to a primary school, whilst guiding them through the routines and expectations of a high school.
+It is a safe stepping-stone, with classes taking place in the ‘Den'.

 Student Centred Approach

-Parent and Carer involvement
+Parent and Carer Involvement

-The Dragons Team
+The Dragons’ Team